Baku: Downfall of the Safavids and the Khanate of Baku

-Russo-Persian Wars and Iran's forced cession
+Russo-Persian Wars and Iran's cession

 From the late 18th century, Imperial Russia switched to a more aggressive geopolitical stance towards its two neighbours and rivals to the south, namely Iran and the Ottoman Empire.
-In the spring of 1796, by Catherine II's order, General Valerian Zubov's troops started a large campaign against Qajar Persia.
+In the spring of 1796, by Catherine the Great's order, General Valerian Zubov's troops started a large campaign against Qajar Persia.
 Zubov had sent 13,000 men to capture Baku, and it was overrun subsequently without any resistance.
 On 13 June 1796, a Russian flotilla entered Baku Bay, and a garrison of Russian troops was stationed inside the city.
-Later, however, Emperor Paul I of Russia ordered the cessation of the campaign and the withdrawal of Russian forces following the death of his predecessor, Catherine the Great.
-In March 1797 the tsarist troops left Baku and the city became part of Qajar Iran again.
+Later, however, Emperor Paul I of Russia ordered the cessation of the campaign and the withdrawal of Russian forces following Catherine's death.
+In March 1797 the tsarist troops left Baku, and the city became part of Qajar Iran again.

 In 1813, following the Russo-Persian War of 1804–1813, Qajar Iran had to sign the Treaty of Gulistan with Russia this provided for the cession of Baku and of most of Iran's territories in the North Caucasus and South Caucasus to Russia.
 During the next and final bout of hostilities between the two, the Russo-Persian War of 1826–1828, the Iranians briefly recaptured Baku.
 However, the militarily superior Russians ended this war with a victory as well, and the resulting Treaty of Turkmenchay (1828) made Baku's inclusion in the Russian Empire definite.
 When Baku was occupied by the Russian troops during the war of 1804–13, nearly the entire population of some 8,000 people was ethnic Tat.
 Baku within Russia was the administrative center of the Baku Uyezd, Baku Governorate, and the Baku Gradonachalstvo.